strategicdata/pmhc-mds-spec/doc/user-documentation/organisations.rst

 You can view users assigned to an organisation through the organisation tab if you have been assigned the 'User Management' role, by following these steps:

-1. Navigate to the PHNs details or Suborganisations tab.
+1. Navigate to the tab showing either the PHNs details or the provider organisations details.

 .. figure:: screen-shots/organisations.png
    :alt: PMHC MDS Organisations

-2. Click on the PHNs or suborganisation name in blue displayed within the table list.
+2. Click on the PHNs or provider organisations name in blue displayed within the table list.
-   If you are unsure how to view the details see :ref:`view_PHN` or :ref:`view_suborganisation`
+   If you are unsure how to view the details see :ref:`view_PHN` or :ref:`view_provider_organisation`
 3. Under the 'Users' tab, you can view a table list of the organisation's users.
 4. You can filter the users within this table list,